 Clearly, common courtesy calls for you to protect barefoot beach walkers by cleaning up your dog's droppings.
 But this is more than mere courtesy, it's a matter of public health and environmental protection.
 According to the Massachusetts Executive Office of Health and Human Services Pet Waste and Bathing Beaches web page, dog waste can cause some nasty infections in humans—from Giardiasis (which can cause diarrhea, cramping, fatigue, and weight loss) to Toxocariasis (which can cause vision loss, rash, fever, or cough, and is a particular threat to children exposed to parasite eggs in sand and soil).
 And it's not just droppings on the beach that are a problem.
 The Massachusetts Department of Environmental Protection's Nonpoint Source Pollution Education: Managing Pet Waste page explains that dog waste left on lawns, roads, woodlands, and other surfaces is washed into rivers, streams, and ultimately the sea.
 The results?
 Closed swimming beaches and shellfish beds.
 The solution?
 Always pick up your dog's waste and properly dispose of it.
-Water Quality Protection: Pet Waste (PDF, 469 KB), a publication of the Rhode Island Department of Health and the University of Rhode Island, gives extensive information about the pet waste problem and specific tips on how to properly dispose of the waste, including flushing it, burying it, and trashing it.
+Dog Waste and Surface Water Quality (PDF, 1.1 MB), a publication of the Massachusetts Department of Conservation and Recreation, gives information about the pet waste problem and specific disposal tips to help protect water quality.

 Did you know that not all dogs can swim?
 That canines can get sunburn?
 That sampling the salt water is bad for your pooch?
 For 10 tips to ensure that your day at the dog beach is a happy and healthy one, see GoPetFriendly.com's Keeping Your Dog Safe at the Beach page.